Katelyn Twist, MD, FACOG

 As your baby grows, movements may feel different but should remain regular.

-If you are concerned about your baby’s movement, please call the office or go to Labor & Delivery at Wesley.
+If you are concerned about your baby’s movement, please call the office or go to Labor & Delivery at Wesley Medical Center.

 Cervical Exams & Group B Strep